griffithlab/genviz.org/_posts/0001-01-01-Introduction_to_Genomic_Visualization_and_interpretation.md

 ***

+{% include question.html question="What is the translated sequence of: ATGTTTACTGCTGATGGCCGCTGA?" answer="AUGUUUACUGCUUGAUGGCCGCUGA"%}
-{% include question.html question="this is my question" answer="this is my answer"%}
+{% include question.html question="What is the translated peptide sequence in the previous question?" answer="Met-Phe-Thr-Ala-Asp-Gly-Arg-Opal"%}

 ## Omic technologies and Data